 Whatever the occasion, there’s no more classically British way to enjoy London than with afternoon tea.
 As well as all of the major London hotels hosting afternoon teas, plenty of cafes and restaurants dotted across the city serve up their own individual spins on the delicious 3-tiered ensemblage.
-Indulge in a selection of delightful cakes, sandwiches and fine teas from some of the best spots the capital has to offer.
-Here are 5 places we’d recommend, which blend everything you love about the British tradition, with an added something special.
+Indulge in a selection of delightful cakes, sandwiches, and fine teas from some of the best spots the capital has to offer.
+Here are our 5 favorite places for the best afternoon tea in London!

-The creators behind BB Bakery Bus Tour really pushed the boundaries when they conjured up this concept – what could be more British than afternoon tea served on a London tour bus?
+Let’s start our list of the places for the best afternoon tea in London with an unconventional one: The Classic Afternoon Tea Bus London from Brigit’s Bakery.
+Its creators really pushed the boundaries when they conjured up this concept – what could be more British than afternoon tea served on a London tour bus?
 It’s a tour like no other, though, as diners can enjoy a fine feast of goodies and take in the capital’s landmarks, including the London Eye and Big Ben.
-There’s no tour guide either, letting you savor the refreshments and marvel the sights in peace.
+There’s no tour guide either, letting you savor the refreshments and marvel at the sights in peace.

-All of your favorite goodies are on the menu, including tiny sandwiches and finger quiches, macaroons, strawberries and cream, and scones.
+All of your favorite goodies are on the menu, including tiny sandwiches, cakes and pastries.
 And you don’t need to worry about the motion being a problem – everything is designed perfectly so you won’t spill a (precious) drop of your tea.

 9 Conduit Street, Mayfair, W1S 2XG